jibols/hydejack-starter-kit/example/_posts/2018-06-01-example-content-iii.md

 layout: post

 # The title of your post
-title: "Targeting Wake County restaurants for better sanitation"
+title: "Testing testing 1 2"

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.